 What if CRAR had already been initiated?

 The restrictions only affect new CRAR action started after 24 April 2020 onwards.
-Where the notice of enforcement had already been served up to and including 24 April 2020, the minimum arrears required remain at the old level, i.e. seven days' principal rent.
+Where the notice of enforcement had already been served up to and including 24 April 2020, the minimum arrears required remain at the level before the new sets of restrictions, i.e. seven days' principal rent.

 CRAR action must be completed within one year of the notice of enforcement, unless extended by court order.
 Where this period came to an end on or after 26 March 2020, there is an automatic 12-month extension to the enforcement period.